Annemarie Botzki remembers exactly how she felt when she received a COVID-19 vaccine in June.

-Botzki, a senior campaign manager with the advocacy organization WeMove Europe, partnered with The People’s Vaccine, a coalition spearheaded by Oxfam that is urging global leaders to ensure vaccines are produced rapidly at scale, made accessible, and free to everyone.
+Botzki, a senior campaign manager with the advocacy organization WeMove Europe, partnered with The People’s Vaccine, a coalition spearheaded by Oxfam that is urging global leaders to ensure vaccines are produced rapidly at scale and made accessible and free to everyone.

 Annmarie Botzki is a senior campaign manager with the advocacy organization WeMove Europe, who partnered with The People’s Vaccine.

-In addition, the People’s Vaccine Alliance is calling on governments and pharmaceutical corporations to prevent monopolies on COVID-19 vaccine and treatment production by ensuring pharmaceutical companies freely share all information and intellectual property — particularly as private corporations who have accepted public funding for COVID-19 research are now profiting from their vaccines.
+The coalition is also calling on governments and pharmaceutical corporations to prevent monopolies on COVID-19 vaccine and treatment production by ensuring pharmaceutical companies freely share all information and intellectual property — particularly as private corporations that have accepted public funding for COVID-19 research are now profiting from their vaccines.